 Soak the replacement bricks in a bucket of water for a couple of hours before replacing them.
 This will encourage a strong, permanent bond with the new mortar.
 This is the most important thing you can do to make sure the replaced bricks stay put.
 If you're repairing an older structure, especially one with noticeably soft bricks, don't soak them as long or they may absorb excess water.

-Also soak the wall where you're working using a spray bottle or a hose to soak the surface repeatedly.
+Also, soak the wall where you're working using a spray bottle or a hose to saturate the surface repeatedly.
 The more water you can get it to absorb the more likely the repair will be a success.
 If the replacement brick has old mortar on it use a cold chisel to chip it off, also clean mortar off the wall where you are replacing working.
 Soaking the brick in water overnight may help to loosen the mortar and make it easier to remove.
-Use a hammer and chisel blade joint knife to get as much of the old mortar off as possible.
+Use a hammer and a cold chisel or a chisel-blade joint knife to get as much of the old mortar off as possible.
 The more you can remove the better the repair results.

-Heap the mixed mortar onto the replacement brick and the wall, on all sides to get good coverage.
-Press the replacement into the mortar and shift it back and forth until it settles into it's original position.
+To set the bricks, heap mixed mortar onto all contacting sides of the brick and spread a bit on the wall as well.
+Press the replacement brick into the mortar and shift it back and forth until it settles into it's original position.
 Scrape off the excess mortar as it oozes out.
-Use a flat screw driver or a mortar pointing tool to level the mortar joint to a little below the brick face.
+Use a flat wood stick or a mortar pointing tool to level the mortar joint to a little below the brick face.
 Wipe any mortar off the face with a wet rag of sponge before it sets.
 Be careful not to disturb the mortar between the bricks with the rag.

 Lay all the missing bricks in this manner and let the mortar set for about 24 hours before touching it.
 If the replaced brick is on an incline and likely to sag, support it with a board or something else that will hold it in place until the mortar can set.
 Be careful not to disturb the placement while doing this.